PNikhileswar/NeuraPress/README.md

-# TrendWise - AI-Powered Blog Platform
+# NeuraPress - AI-Powered Blog Platform

 A full-stack, SEO-optimized blog platform that automatically generates content from trending topics using AI.